tower1ight/World/Misc/Research System.md

 ---

 # Fantasy
-- Independent research
+- **Scientific:**
-- **:** Self Funded?
+- **Impactful:** Self Funded?
 Institutional partner?
 Indentured Servitude?
+This re
-- **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character
+- **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character, this should be something light and the timeline of an

 # Research Rolls
 D100 roll under, add up%